Maintaining standards of repair for private rented properties

 - Installations for supplying water, gas and electricity and for sanitation, space heating and heating water must be in a reasonable state of repair and in proper working order.

 - Any fixtures, fittings and appliances that the landlord provides under the tenancy must be in a reasonable state of repair and in proper working order.

 - Any furnishings that the landlord provides under the tenancy must be capable of being used safely for the purpose for which they are designed.

 - The property must have a satisfactory way of detecting fires and for giving warning in the event of a fire or suspected fire.

 Every landlord who is required to register as a private landlord must comply.
 A letting agent may rent a property on behalf of a landlord but the landlord is still responsible for complying with the Repairing Standard.

 Tenants have a right to refer matters to the Private Rented Housing Panel if they have notified their landlord of a problem and it is not attended to satisfactorily or there is a disagreement over whether or not there is a problem.
-This panel has the power to make a landlord carry out work necessary to meet the Repairing Standard.
+The panel has the power to make a landlord carry out work necessary to meet the Repairing Standard.